Last fact-checked: 7 May 2019

-Sonora is in the northwest of Mexico, bordering the Arizona and New Mexico in the United States to the north, Chihuahua to the east, Sinaloa to the south and Baja California to the west.
+The state of Sonora is in the northwest of Mexico, bordering the Arizona and New Mexico in the United States to the north, Chihuahua to the east, Sinaloa to the south and Baja California to the west.

 Of course, one of the main reasons for traveling to Sonora for dental care is because of the prices, which are considerably lower than home.

-(Image by: Jack Dykinga)
+(Image by Jack Dykinga)

 The table below shows the cost of common dental treatments in Sonora, compared to home: